aarnphm/aarnphm.github.io/content/thoughts/work.md

   - evergreen
 comments: false
 date: "2021-12-22"
-description: A list of work that I have been doing for the past while.
+description: Crafts that I have been brewing for the past while.
 modified: "2024-09-24"
 title: work.
 ---